marekborowiec/AMAS/README.md

 ```
 python3 AMAS.py split -f nexus -d dna -i concat.nex -l partitions.txt -u nexus
 ```
-In the above one input file `concat.nex` was provided for splitting with `split` and partitions file `partitions.txt` with `-l` (same as `--split-file`).
+In the above one input file `concat.nex` was provided for splitting with `split` and partitions file `partitions.txt` with `-l` (same as `--split-by`).
 For splitting you should only use one input and one partition file at a time.
 This is an example partition file:
 ```
   AApos1&2  =  1-604\3, 2-605\3
   AApos3  =  3-606\3